 [Section 56 amended by No. 43 of 1994 s.
 11; No. 58 of 2010 s.
 134.]

-57. Developer’s principal place of business to be registered
+57. Developers, principal place of business to be registered and service on

 (1) A developer shall, on and after the day on which he commences to carry on business as a developer, and for so long as he carries on that business, have his principal place of business in the State registered with the Commissioner by giving written notice of the situation of that place to the Commissioner.